jayrbolton/covid19-growth-dashboard/README.md

 [Visit the website here](https://www.covid19tracking.org).

-A dashboard to visualize and examine the activity of COVID-19 around the world.
+A dashboard to visualize and examine the activity of COVID-19 around the world with support for multiple data sources.

-Credit goes to [The COVID Tracking Project](https://covidtracking.com/) and [Johns Hopkins University](https://coronavirus.jhu.edu/) for the initial dashboard and the source data.

 Thanks to Github for the hosting.